jplambert/test-analytics-on-appscale/README.md

 vagrant up
 ```

-### Extra : in case of problem, how to reset the VM
+### Extra: in case of problem, how to reset the VM

 This is an easy and straightforward way to solve any key/secret/id issues with AppScale: just start over with a clean VM from scratch.